iainm342/milestone-2/README.md

 ### <ins>ACCESIBILITY VALIDATION</ins>

 The site was tested on the [WAVE](https://wave.webaim.org/) site.
-Passed with minimal errors although Contrast errors were generated due to colour choices.
-This will be something I look at for future projects.
+Passed with minimal errors although Contrast errors were generated due to colour choices for the design of the site.

 [Back to Contents](#contents)